JoyfulOak/dune3d-addons/README.md

 Do not assume addon folders in this repo are automatically active in the app.
 They must still be installed from the Addons manager.

+## Current Addons manager behavior

+The current Dune 3D Addons manager behaves like this:

+- repo addons show `Install` when they are not installed yet
+- installed addons show `Update` only when a newer repo version is available
+- installed addons with declared `commands` show one button per command
+- standalone script addons do not get a generic `Run` button in the installed-addon list

+That means addon authors should not rely on a fallback `Run` button being present for script entrypoints with no commands.

 ## Repo structure

 Example: